-Go to Playback, click Smart, and then click motion detection (\bigcirc), line crossing detection (\bigcirc), or intrusion detection (\bigcirc) in the toolbar at the bottom to play the video as your desire.
+Go to Playback, click Smart, and then click motion detection (\square), line crossing detection (\square), or intrusion detection (\square) in the toolbar at the bottom to play the video as your desire.

-For certain cameras that have enabled human and vehicle of motion detection, you can click or \Box to search human and vehicle targets.
-When you are playing back videos that contain human or vehicle targets, the device cannot use the videos (that contain human or vehicle targets) to apply a double analysis of line crossing detection (\bigcirc) or intrusion detection (\bigcirc).
+For certain cameras that have enabled human and vehicle of motion detection, you can click a or to search human and vehicle targets.
+When you are playing back videos that contain human or vehicle targets, the device cannot use the videos (that contain human or vehicle targets) to apply a double analysis of line crossing detection (